Important information for Albertans

 Have casinos, racing entertainment centres, VLT operations and bingo halls reopened as part of stage two?

 As of June 12, casinos, racing entertainment centres and bingo halls were permitted to reopen in Alberta, and VLT operations may commence as well.
-AGLC is working with government and public health officials to determine when table games will reopen.
+Table games may resume on September 3, 2020.

 Some liquor producers were able to shift their manufacturing capacity to support response efforts.
 How long will they be allowed to do this?